xzhang17/opencode-usage/README.md

 ### Anthropic quick setup

-Anthropic does not use a companion OpenCode plugin.
-Install Claude Code, authenticate it, and make sure `claude` is available on your `PATH`:
+Install Claude Code, authenticate it, and make sure `claude` is on your `PATH`:

 ```bash
 claude auth login